-On October 5, 1961, Bundy issued National Security Action Memorandum No. 100 ("NSAM 100") (Bundy, Ex 3) entitled "Contingency Planning for Cuba", NSAM 100 was addressed to the Secretary of State stated in full: "In confirmation of oral instructions conveyed to Assistant Secretary of State Woodward\, a plan is desired for the indicated contingency."
+On October 5, 1961, Bundy issued National Security Action Memorandum No.

+100 ("NSAM 100") (Bundy, Ex 3) entitled "Contingency Planning for Cuba", NSAM oral instructions conveyed to Assistant Secretary of State Woodward, a plan is desired for the indicated contingency."